The weights of simple modules in Category $\mathscr{O}$ for Kac-Moody algebras: Statements of results

-It would be interesting to formulate a correct version of Theorem \ref{wwks} even for one-dimensional modules in affine type, which might be thought of as a multiplicity-free Macdonald identity.
-Indeed, Equation \eqref{Eimaginary} suggests correction terms coming from imaginary roots.
+It would be interesting to extend Theorem \ref{wwks} to more general objects, e.g. the trivial representation, which may be thought of as multiplicity-free Macdonald identities.
+Indeed, Equation \eqref{Eimaginary} suggests correction terms coming from imaginary roots, akin to \cite{Kac74}.

-\textbf{Problem 2.} \textit{From convex hulls to weights.} The regular block of Category $\mathcal{O}$ is the prototypical example of a category of infinite-dimensional $\g$-modules, of perverse sheaves on a stratified space, and of a highest weight category.
-Accordingly, it has very rich representation-theoretic, geometric, and purely categorical structure.
-The main theorem of the paper, Theorem \ref{maintheo}, determines the meaning of the convex hull of the weights in these three guises, namely: the integrability, behavior in codimension one, and the Jordan--H\"older content $[V : L(s_i \cdot \lambda)]$.
-It would be very interesting to obtain a similar understanding of the weights themselves.
+\begin{re} Since the writing of this paper, such a multiplicity-free Macdonald identity was established in untwisted affine type by Niu--Zhang \cite{SPUR}. \end{re}